Universality in one-dimensional hierarchical coalescence processes: Introduction

 \section{Introduction}

-There are several situations arising in one dimensional physics in which the non-equilibrium evolution of the system is dominated by the coalescence of certain domains or droplets characterizing the experiment (e.g. large vapor droplets in breath figures or ordered domains in Ising and Potts models at zero temperature) which leads to interesting coarsening phenomena.
+There are several situations arising in one-dimensional physics in which the nonequilibrium evolution of the system is dominated by the coalescence of certain domains or droplets characterizing the experiment (e.g., large vapor droplets in breath figures or ordered domains in Ising and Potts models at zero temperature) which leads to interesting coarsening phenomena.
 As pointed out in the physics literature a common feature of these phenomena is the appearance of a scale-invariant morphology for large times.
-Many models, even very simple ones, have been proposed in order to capture and explain such a behavior (see e.g. \cite{DBG}, \cite{DGY1}, \cite{DGY2} and \cite{Pr}).
-Supported by computer simulations and under the key assumption of a well defined limiting behavior under suitable rescaling, physicists have derived some non trivial limiting distributions for the relevant quantities.
+Many models, even very simple ones, have been proposed in order to capture and explain such a behavior (see, e.g., \cite{DBG,DGY1,DGY2} and \cite{Pr}).
+Supported by computer simulations and under the key assumption of a well-defined limiting behavior under suitable rescaling, physicists have derived some nontrivial limiting distributions for the relevant quantities.

 In many cases the coalescence process dominating the time evolution has a hierarchical structure which can, informally, be described as follows.